Skip to main content

 Providing mandate_options is optional.
 Omitting it entirely creates an unconstrained mandate: valid indefinitely, for any amount, any number of times, with no declared intent.

 The fields below cover the consent concern: what the customer is agreeing to, and the boundaries on what the merchant may collect.
-Period limits, spacing, allowed days, and retry behaviour are controls, covered in Controls.

 Amount